Azerii/anpr-mono/README.md

 [![API docs](img/docs.png)](https://github.com/tiangolo/full-stack-fastapi-template)

-## How To Use It

-You can **just fork or clone** this repository and use it as is.

-✨ It just works. ✨

 ### How to Use a Private Repository

 If you want to have a private repository, GitHub won't allow you to simply fork it as it doesn't allow changing the visibility of forks.